secretstartups/handbook/group-conversations/index.html.md

 ### 72 Hours Before the Call

 1. Aim to have the slide deck, any handbook or document links, and the optional video visible to all of GitLab 72 hours ahead of the all.
 At a minimum, this should be posted 24 hours in advance.
 1. Post in #whats-happening-at-gitlab on Slack if there is a video for the group conversation that you'd like people to watch beforehand.
-Please @ mention `Kristie Thomas` when posting so she may schedule time for the CEO to watch the video ahead of the group conversation.

 ### 30 Minutes Before the Call